quantiota/SKA-quantitative-finance/white_paper/README.md

 This condition implies a stable **directional flow of probability** between regimes $i$ and $j$.

-When $C_{ij}$ remains constant:
+When $\large C_{ij}$ remains constant:

 * Regime transitions align clearly in real-time analysis.
 * Entropy flow across regimes becomes **symmetric** or **balanced**.
 * Paired transitions (e.g., Neutral → Bull and Bull → Neutral) appear as coherent oscillations.

 Classical models assume regime transitions are noisy or random.
-In contrast, SKA shows structural amplitudes $C_{ij}$ can remain highly stable across thousands of trades, enabling precise **real-time alignment** of transitions.
+In contrast, SKA shows structural amplitudes $\large C_{ij}$ can remain highly stable across thousands of trades, enabling precise **real-time alignment** of transitions.

 This stability reveals that markets operate within a **coherent informational geometry** rather than a stochastic regime-flip process, explaining why traditional models—treating probabilities as noise instead of geometry—fail to detect these regularities.